Pacific School's New Home Study Program - Frequently Asked Questions

 Do you give families money for educational supplies or programs?

-No, although we do provide curriculum materials, supplemental materials, distance-learning programs, and live classes for small groups or individuals through phone or teleconferencing technology.
+No, although we do provide Chromebooks, curriculum materials, supplemental materials, distance-learning programs, and live classes for small groups or individuals through phone or teleconferencing technology.
 Charter schools such as Ocean Grove are regulated differently than public schools such as Pacific.
 By law, Pacific cannot provide things of value to one group of students that it does not provide equally to all of its students.

 Why should I choose Pacific School over other programs?